 Macy’s Christmas Light Show and Holiday Display location

 - Macy’s Christmas Light Show & other holiday displays are located at The Wanamaker Building, 1300 Market Street Philadelphia, PA.

 Macy’s Christmas Light Show Schedule

-- Join Macy’s for a special Light Show and Window unveiling event with Santa on November 17 at 12:30 PM.
+- Join Macy’s for a special Light Show and Window unveiling event with Santa and Natasha Bedingfield on November 23, 2019 at 1:00 pm.

 - The light show repeats 2 hours from 10 AM – 8 PM.